Coronavirus updates in Central Texas: Wednesday schools and stat tracker

 - Central Texas counties:

-- Hays County: There are currently 945 active cases, and 38 people are currently hospitalized (31 unvaccinated, seven vaccinated).
-Since the beginning of the pandemic, at least 28,796 confirmed cases have been reported and at least 373 people have died.
+- Hays County: There are currently 741 active cases, and 26 people are currently hospitalized (25 unvaccinated, one vaccinated).
+Since the beginning of the pandemic, at least 29,137 confirmed cases have been reported and at least 382 people have died.

-- Williamson County: There are 192 new cases of coronavirus in Williamson County.
-Seventeen percent of hospital beds are available, and 9% of ICU beds are available.
-Since the beginning of the pandemic, at least 62,684 cases have been reported and at least 654 people have died.
+- Williamson County: There are 205 new cases of coronavirus in Williamson County.
+Twenty percent of hospital beds are available, and 12% of ICU beds are available.
+Since the beginning of the pandemic, at least 63,560 cases have been reported and at least 673 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Oct.
-2-Oct.
-8, there have been 26 total positive cases.
-There have been 1,465 total cumulative positive cases.
+10-Oct.
+15, there have been 5 total positive cases.
+There have been 1,501 total cumulative positive cases.

 - Pflugerville ISD: For the week of Oct.
-4-Oct.
-8, there have been 25 total positive cases.
-There have been 967 total cumulative positive cases.
+11-Oct.
+15, there have been 20 total positive cases.
+There have been 1,008 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)